SPerera25/SPerera25/README.md

 ---

 ## 📫 Contact
-Feel free to reach out or connect!
+You can reach me through GitHub or LinkedIn.

 ---